zeromero-dev/zeromero-dev/README.md

 ### Hi 👋
 My name is Roman and I'm a Full Stack Developer.

-You can follow me by clicking on the icons below!
+You can find me by clicking on the icons below!
 <div align="center">

 [![linkedin](https://cdn.icon-icons.com/icons2/2873/PNG/64/linkedin_pixel_logo_icon_181925.png)](https://www.linkedin.com/in/zeromerodev/)